 Before we dive into the tax impact of holding a REIT in a non-registered account, you need to understand the difference between dividends and distributions.

-If you look at the information provided on a REIT website such as RioCan, you can see that they mention distribution and not dividend.
+If you look at the information provided on a REIT website such as RioCan, you can see that they mention distribution and not dividends.
 It simply means that the company’s distribution to investors is not considered an eligible dividend from a tax perspective.

 RioCan clearly outlines the ratios of the following income sources on their site.
 There can be up to 6 different sources identified, and all companies paying a distribution, not a dividend, will also outline the source..